 Upcoming Training Opportunities

-To meet the requirements of the 2011 Food Safety Modernization Act (FSMA), facilities that process human or animal food must now have a “Qualified Individual” to oversee preparation of the food safety plan, validation of preventative controls, records review, and the reanalysis of the food safety plan.
-The University of Nebraska-Lincoln is hosting a 2.5-day Preventative Controls for Human Food Course on October 10-12, 2017 to help companies meet the requirements for training under Title 21 CFR Part 117.8(c)(1).
+To meet the requirements of the 2011 Food Safety Modernization Act (FSMA), facilities that process human or animal food must now have a “Qualified Individual” to oversee preparation of the food safety plan, validation of preventive controls, records review, and the reanalysis of the food safety plan.
+The University of Nebraska-Lincoln routinely hosts courses on Preventive Controls for Human and Animal Food to help companies meet the requirements for training under Title 21 CFR Part 117.8(c)(1).